Hybrid marketing is a combination of traditional and digital marketing, guided by hybrid strategy.

 If you are creating a digital product, think how offline channels and media can improve the customer experience.

-Likewise, if you are developing a traditional physical product or offer an offline service, utilize digital platforms to enhance the customer’s experience transacting with your brand.
+Likewise, if you are developing a traditional physical product or offer an offline service, utilise digital platforms to enhance the customer’s experience transacting with your brand.

 In terms of hybrid marketing tactics, here are some examples: